-By year end 2019, Norfund had committed investments totaling 24,923 million NOK in 163 projects.
-Almost half of the portfolio is invested in clean energy projects.
+By year end 2020, Norfund had committed investments totaling 28.4 billion NOK in 170 projects.

 Norfund’s yearly investment activity has increased significantly since inception.